 [PHYSICAL ANTHROPOLOGY AND EVOLUTION (Zoology 222).
-Not offered in 1959-1960.]
+Not offered in 1960-1961.]

 204. THE NATURE OF MAN: CULTURE AND PERSONALITY.
 Spring term.
 Credit three hours.
-Prerequisites, one of the following: Zoology 201 (or equivalent), a course in psychology (preferably Child Development and Family Relationships 115), sociology and anthropology, child development and family relationships, or consent of instructors.
+Prerequisite, one of the following: Zoology 201 (or equivalent), a course in psychology (preferably Child Development and Family Relationships 115), sociology and anthropology, or child development and family relationships, or consent of the instructors.
 M W F 10.
 Messrs.
-Holmberg, Lambert, and Opler.
+Lambert and Opler.